wmudge/cloudera-deploy/public-cloud/aws/tf/README.md

 ### SSH Keys

-TODO: What should be do with this?
-Options: create key and AWS keypairs with TF; require pre-existing keypair

-This definition will create a new SSH keypair on the host in your `~/.ssh` directory if you do not specify a SSH public key.
-If you wish to use an existing SSH key already loaded into AWS, set `public_key_id` to the key's label.
-If you wish to use an existing SSH key, but need to have it loaded into AWS, then set `public_key_file` to the key's path.
+This definition will create a new SSH keypair on the host of the name `<name_prefix>-ssh-key.{pem,pub}`.
+This is stored in the `./pbc_infra_tf` directory.
+A AWS Keypair will be created using the generated public key.

 ## Execute